Last Updated on August 4, 2022 by Maryam Siddiqui

 Purchasing a property in Portugal or in France

-From an investment point of view, both Lisbon and Paris are safe cities in which to invest.
+From an investment point of view, both Lisbon and Paris are safe cities to invest in.
 But Lisbon is the one with the greatest chance of growth.
 In fact, nowadays, some people call Lisbon the new Paris.

 France is one of the European countries with the highest tax rates, which makes many wealthy French citizens leave the country in search of tax benefits somewhere else.
 Even so, taxes in France return to the citizen with benefits in public health infrastructure, for example.

-Portugal, on the other hand, offers tax benefits to foreigners who wish to bring their capital to the country, as long as they do invest or live there.
-It’s the famous Non-Habitual Resident Regime.
-And while the public health system is used by the majority of the population, most expats prefer to use private hospitals with international health insurance.
+Portugal, on the other hand, offers tax benefits to foreigners who wish to bring their capital to the country, as long as they invest or live there.
+Tax benefits are offered through the famous Non-Habitual Resident Regime.

-Both countries are known for their bureaucracy in public services, so much so that professional advice is highly recommended.
+Both countries are known for their bureaucracy in public services, that’s why people recommend getting professional advice.

-Data were taken from the Climate data website.
+Data is taken from the Climate Data website.

 According to the Global Peace Index 2021, Portugal is the 4th safest country in the world.
 In the same index, France appears in 55th place.

-The entertainment options in France and Portugal can please people of all opinions.
+The entertainment options in France and Portugal can please people of all ages and interests.
 Of course, knowing how to speak the local language helps you a lot to integrate with the inhabitants and have fun more easily.
-But there are also good offers aimed at the international public living in these countries.
+But there are also good offers for the international public living in these countries.